12min

 Did we mention that Dante had some reallife problems with the Catholic Church?

-That’s not something you’d expect people to contemplate about in Heaven, but, on the other hand, that may mean that you’ve seen a glimpse of it at some of your family’s gatherings.
+That’s not something you’d expect people to contemplate in Heaven, but, on the other hand, that may mean that you’ve seen a glimpse of it at some of your family’s gatherings.

 Still want to end up there?